-When the different measures are applied for the well-being of the community as a whole in an organized manner is known as community health or public health.
+When different measures are applied for the well-being of the community as a whole in an organized manner is known as community health or public health.

 It may be defined as all such activities which are contributing towards the improvement of the health of the community and focus on the improvement, maintenance, and protection of the health status of population groups and communities.

-Activities involve in community health services
+Activities involved in community health services

-- Providing maternity and child health services.
+- It is providing maternity and child health services.

 - Providing school health education, nutrition education, and family welfare.

-Agencies responsible for community health care
+Agencies for community healthcare

 - Health Deptt.